LukiePookie1/intelligent-multi-modal-thermal-visual-traffic-monitoring-system/README.md

 - Clone the repository.
 - Install Python.
 - Install any necessary dependencies (likely PyTorch, OpenCV, scipy, and tqdm).
 - Start the project by running `vehicle-analysis.py` and follow the on-screen instructions.
 You will have the option to choose between image classification or object detection.
-You can also run `vehicle-classification.py` and `vehicle-detection.py` individually to perform specific tasks.
+You can also run `vehicle-classification.py` and `vehicle-detection.py` individually if you prefer.